Skip to main content

 We are asking the University for a revaluation of current environmental aspects of outlets that negatively affect the accessibility of neurodivergent students.

 We are calling for environmental modifications to outlets.
 This includes partitions, adjusted lighting, plant features and wallpaper changes to help reduce sensory stimuli and support emotional regulation.
 Similarly, adequate navigational signage in hospitality is necessary to reduce levels on anxiety and provide structure and predictability.
 The Signage for the Quiet areas and times must also be enhanced through language and design that promotes and encourages others to respect these.
-Adjustments to The Sensory Room must be made to create a space that allows emotional regulation and stimulation through visual engagement and tactile stimuli.
+Adjustments to The Sensory Room and Assistive Technology Room must be made to create a space that allows emotional regulation and stimulation through visual engagement and tactile stimuli.
+This should be done in review with the Library and DAG (Disability Action Group).

 What will success look like?